breatheco-de/breatheco-de/README.md

 It depends on the language, but you have index.js, index.css and index.html respectively.
 Note: remember that the JS workflow starts inside window.onload.
 ##### 3) I dont see my changes.
-Remember that you have to re-bundle every time you update your CSS or JS files `$ npm run build`.
+Remember that you have to re-bundle every time you update your SCSS or JS files `$ npm run build`.
 Remember also to refresh cleaning the cache (command+shift+r on mac, control+shift+r on pc & linux)
 ##### 4) I runned `$ npm run build` and I still don't see my changes
 Please check the ourput on the console after bundling, mybe you have an error when bundling.